joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6231438/2025/03/25/argentina-brazil-2026-world-cup-qualifier-score-report/

 **Mookie Betts returns to game action, expects to play in Dodgers home opener**\
-`Betts played five innings in the field in an exhibition against the Angels after a bout with a gnarly stomach virus kept him out for weeks.`\
+`Betts played five innings in the field in an exhibition against the Angels after a gnarly stomach virus kept him out for weeks.`\
 https://nytimes.com/athletic/6231361/2025/03/25/mookie-betts-return-dodgers-home-opener/

 **Xavier hires Richard Pitino as men's basketball coach**\